xiaoylu/leetcode_category/2Doptimization/Readme.md

 Summary
 ---
-For optimization problem with multiple tasks, we usually apply a greedy-style search:
+For optimization problem with multiple goal, we usually apply a greedy-style search:

 * Sort the input by one dimension.
 * Cut-and-paste (greedy algorithm) on the second dimension with help of a heap or other tricks.